mwat56/ini/README.md

 Over the times several different file formats have been developed just for storing configuration data for some program.
 While they all may have some merits, for me the two-dimensional INI file format – made popular by the DR-/MS-/PC-DOS and MS-Windows versions in the 80s of the last century – was always sufficient for my needs.
-This package provides the `TIniList` class to read/parse, modify, and write such INI files.
+This package provides the `TSectionList` class to read/parse, modify, and write such INI files.
 It doesn't need any configuration but simply does what it's supposed to do.

 ## Installation